-- Does the equipment need to go up stairs? - Do you have an elevator, if the equipment is to be located above the first floor? - Is the elevator large enough for the equipment? - How wide are the hallways and doorways? - Do you have a loading dock or a specific door to which the equipment should be delivered?
+- Does the equipment need to go up or down a stairwell?
+How wide is the stairwell? - Do you have an elevator, if the equipment is to be located above the first floor? - Is the elevator large enough for the equipment? - How wide are the hallways and doorways? - Do you have a loading dock or a specific door to which the equipment should be delivered?

-You need to review these issues prior to, or at the time of, the site inspection conducted by your service representative.
+You need to review these issues before or during the site inspection conducted by your service representative.